Corei13/notes/Programming/Learn You a Haskell for Great Good - Miran Lipovaca/index.md

             (3 :-: 4 :-: 5 :-: Empty) -- 3 :-: (4 :-: (5 :-: Empty))

-            -- :-: can noe be used to match pattern infixr 5  .++
+            -- :-: can now be used to match pattern infixr 5  .++
             (.++) :: List a -> List a -> List a
             Empty .++ ys = ys